 ENG 0005 Creative Writing: Fiction.
-In this workshop, you will work as a writer and reader of new fiction.
-All participants write two original short stories, which will be read and analyzed by their colleagues, and revised throughout the semester.
-In addition, you will address specific challenges of structure, tone, style, point of view, etc., by writing brief creative exercises, which illustrate how writers invent dramatically different solutions to a single problem.
-At the semester’s end, writers compile portfolios to represent their progress and accomplishments.
-Class time will be devoted to craft-based discussion of model literary texts, as well as workshopping of student drafts and assignments.
+In this generative workshop, we will read fiction from a writers' perspective while crafting our own short stories.
+Participants' work will be read and analyzed by their peers in a supportive workshop setting.
+In addition, we will address specific challenges and possibilities of fiction writing such as structure, tone, style, and point of view through brief creative exercises.
+At the end of the semester, students will compile portfolios that represent their growth as writers.
+Class time may be devoted to craft-based discussion of literary texts, as well as the workshopping of student drafts and other writing.

 ENG 0011 Intermediate Journalism.
 In this class, students will learn how to report and write complex stories about some of today’s most pressing issues.
 The first unit of the course will introduce students to three genres of longform journalism—the feature, the profile, and the investigative piece—and focus on how to pre-report and pitch such articles.
 In the next unit, students will work independently on an article of their own design; students will workshop this article at different stages in class.
 Throughout, we’ll discuss how to report these pieces, how to approach difficult sources, how to use multimedia to our advantage, and how to narrate complex and layered stories; we’ll also discuss the logistical and ethical issues that inevitably arise while doing this work.
 Guest speakers will offer their real-world experience and advice.
 Students enrolling in the course should be familiar with the basics of writing and reporting learned in intro journalism.